Tiziano02/SpikeNNsim/docs/ARCHITECTURE.md

 # Design Overview

+HeaderRN follows a classic compiled-library structure: declarations in `.hpp` header files, implementations in separate `.cpp` source files.

-HeaderRN is organized around five main concepts:
+The framework is organized around four main components:

 * `Neurone`
 * `Sinapsi`
 * `Rete`
 * `Simulazione`

-* `Input`
+External stimuli are not a separate class but are defined through parameter structs (`parametriStimoloCostante`, `parametriStimoloSeno`) declared in `Input.hpp` and managed internally by `Simulazione`.

 Each component has a single well-defined responsibility.